-The "Post Graduate Diploma in Management" will be conferred on all participants who at the end of twoyear have fulfilled all the conditions and year on account of extenuating circumstances.
-In any case such students must complete the requirements before 30th June of the extended year.
+The "Post Graduate Diploma in Management" will be conferred on all participants who at the end of twoyear have fulfilled all the conditions and requirements for the award of the Diploma at the Institute's Annual Convocation.

 Summer Internship

 Summer internship project (SIP) is a six credit course to be undertaken after third trimester for a period eight weeks.
 Students are required to submit the certificate of completion of Summer Internship before Registration for second year.
 In case of delay in submission of the certificate of completion of the summer project, provisional registration to the second year may be permitted by the Programme Director, subject to obtaining the certificate within a specified period of time.